 To view the Cluster page:

-- On the MC Home page, click View Infrastructure to go to the Infrastructure page.
-This page lists all the clusters the MC is monitoring.
+- From the Home page, click View Your Infrastructure to go to the Infrastructure page.
+This page lists all the clusters and associated clusters the MC is monitoring.

 Monitor Imported Clusters